 The Stevenses, who sued for over $250,000 for $1,600 worth of mistakenly-cut trees, settled with the Eyers for $50,000, to be paid from the estate of the latter Eyer spouse to die.

 At trial, the Eyers alleged that IFG assumed a duty to locate the property boundary between the Eyers and Stevens properties.
 The jury found that IFG had not assumed this duty.

 Afterward, IFG moved for an award of $95,600 in attorney fees under Idaho Code section 12-120(3), which permits the award of such fees in a commercial transaction.
 The Eyers argued that there was no commercial transaction because they were going to pay medical bills with the proceeds of the timber sale.
 The district court nevertheless awarded IFG the full amount of the company’s requested attorney fees.

 On appeal, the Eyers contended Idaho Code section 12-120(3) does not apply.

 Held: The Eyers owed the legal fees.

 The Court said that whether a party can recover attorney fees under the statute depends on whether the “gravamen of a claim” is a commercial transaction.
 A “gravamen” is the material or significant part of a grievance or complaint.
 Courts analyze the gravamen claim by claim.
-To determine whether the significant part of a claim is a commercial transaction, the court must analyze whether a commercial transaction (1) is integral to the claim and (2) constitutes the basis of the party’s theory of recovery on that claim.
-In order for a transaction to be commercial, each party to the transaction must enter the transaction for a commercial purpose.
+To determine whether the significant part of a claim is a commercial transaction, the court must examine whether a commercial transaction (1) is integral to the claim and (2) constitutes the basis of the party’s theory of recovery on that claim.
+For a transaction to be commercial, each party to the transaction must enter the transaction for a commercial purpose.